rafaelaqueirozg/husky-configuration/README.md

 # 🤓 How to use

-I wrote this [article](https://medium.com/dextra-digital/como-automatizar-padr%C3%B5es-de-c%C3%B3digo-com-git-hooks-usando-husky-a066f4e60b0e) with a configuration step-by-step
+I wrote this [article](https://medium.com/dextra-digital/como-automatizar-padr%C3%B5es-de-c%C3%B3digo-com-git-hooks-usando-husky-a066f4e60b0e) with a configuration step-by-step.

 # 📨 Contact